Horror around the corner

 In Duluth, the retired William A. Irvin ore boat becomes a haunted ship.

 Are your Halloween plans up in the air?
 Imagine walking on a cable three stories above the forest floor, with nothing to hang onto except a rope swaying overhead.
 Now imagine doing it at night, helped along by ghouls.

 That's the Haunted High Ropes course at Eagle Bluff Environmental Learning Center, just west of Lanesboro, Minn., on a bluff overlooking the North Branch of the Root River.

-Haunted Lighthouse, Ontonagon, Mich.
-This 1866 lighthouse, 12 miles east of Porcupine Mountains Wilderness State
+The 1866 lighthouse in Ontonagon, Mich., 12 miles east of Porcupine Mountains Wilderness